brayovsky/amity-room-system/README.md

     Amity save_state [--db=sqlite_database]
     Amity load_state <sqlite_database>

-* To run tests and check for test coverage, run
+To run tests and check for test coverage, run

         nosetests test/ --with-coverage

-## Using the app
 Settings are located in the file `app/settings.py`.

-* To check on the state of amity(show rooms, allocations etc) set
+To check on the state of amity(show rooms, allocations etc) when you run a command set

         DEBUG = True